 If we do not include 'a', 11 is not a prime factor of the given number.

-If 112 is a factor of the number, 112 should have been in 'a'
+If 112 is a factor of the number, 112 should be a part of 'a'

 33 is a factor of the given number.